HM: Hybrid Masking for Few-Shot Segmentation: Abstract

 \section{Abstract}

 We study few-shot semantic segmentation that aims to segment a target object from a query image when provided with a few annotated support images of the target class.
-Several recent methods resort to a feature masking (FM) technique, introduced by \cite{Zhang2020SGOneSG}, to discard irrelevant feature activations to facilitate reliable segmentation mask prediction.
+Several recent methods resort to a feature masking~(FM) technique to discard irrelevant feature activations which eventually facilitates the reliable prediction of segmentation mask.
 A fundamental limitation of FM is the inability to preserve the fine-grained spatial details that affect the accuracy of segmentation mask, especially for small target objects.
-In this paper, we develop a simple, effective, and efficient approach to enhance feature masking (FM).
-We dub the enhanced FM as hybrid masking (HM).
-Specifically, we compensate for the loss of fine-grained spatial details in FM technique by investigating and leveraging a complementary basic input masking method~\cite{OSLSM}.
-To validate the effectiveness of HM, we instantiate it into a strong baseline~\cite{HSNet}, and coin the resulting framework as HMFS.
-Experimental results on three publicly available benchmarks reveal that HMFS outperforms the current state-of-the-art methods by visible margins.
+In this paper, we develop a simple, effective, and efficient approach to enhance feature masking~(FM).
+We dub the enhanced FM as hybrid masking~(HM).
+Specifically, we compensate for the loss of fine-grained spatial details in FM technique by investigating and leveraging a complementary basic input masking method.
+Experiments have been conducted on three publicly available benchmarks with strong few-shot segmentation~(FSS) baselines.
+We empirically show improved performance against the current state-of-the-art methods by visible margins across different benchmarks.
+Our code and trained models are available at: \url{https://github.com/moonsh/HM-Hybrid-Masking}

 \keywords{few-shot segmentation, semantic segmentation, few-shot learning}